Why September is the best time to visit Crete

 More affordable ferry tickets, less busy ports and frequent ferries.
 What else do you need?
 September is perfect for trips by ferry from Crete to Santorini, Mykonos, Rhodes, and other popular Greek destinations!

-Heraklion, the capital city of Crete, at sundown
+Buildings and street-lights in Heraklion, the capital city of Crete, at sundown

 The beautiful city and lit-up port of Heraklion at sundown

 Summer in Crete stays alive and standing, when autumn has already taken over around Europe.
 Will you just let the summer go?
-Book ferry tickets to Crete on Ferryhopper with no extra fees and keep enjoying the carelessness and warmth in September!
+Book ferry tickets to Crete on Ferryhopper with no hidden fees and keep enjoying the carelessness and warmth in September!

 Extra tip: download the Ferryhopper App for free, book your tickets faster and track your ferry live!